speric/speric.github.com/_posts/2013-10-23-a-developers-daily-checklist.markdown

 title: A Developer's Daily Checklist
 header_img: "vineyard.jpg"
 ---
-<p>Below is a list I am going read everyday before I start working.
+<p>Below is a list I am going to read everyday before I start working.
 Some points are repetitive, because I need to hear them over and over.
 This list is in no particular order.</p>

 <ul>
 <li><p>Communicate early, and often.
 Don't be afraid to ask questions.</p></li>